-Open Access is the practice of providing online access to scientific information (articles, monographs, research data and other research outputs) that is free of charge to the reader, and licensed so that they can be further used and exploited by researchers, the industry and citizens.
+Open Access is providing online access to scientific information (articles, monographs, research data, and other research outputs) that is free of charge to the reader, and licensed so that they can be further used and exploited by researchers, the industry, and citizens.

 About Plan S

-Plan S is an initiative for Open Access publishing that was launched in September 2018.
+Plan S is an open-access publishing initiative launched in September 2018.
 The plan is supported by cOAlition S, an international consortium of research funders.
 Plan S requires that, from 2020, scientific publications that result from research funded by public grants must be published in compliant Open Access journals or platforms.
-Visit the website at: https://www.coalition-s.org/
+You can use this tool ( https://journalcheckertool.org/ ) to check the journal's compliance.

 open access, peer-reviewed journals.